daytonaio/content/definitions/YYYYMMDD_definition_template.md

 ---
-title: '[Term to be Defined]'
+title: "[Term to be Defined]"
-description: 'A brief description of the term'
+description: "A brief description of the term"
 date: YYYY-MM-DD
-author: 'Author Name'
+author: "Author Name"
 ---

 # [Term to be Defined]